Radiology Program > Members Exempt from the EmblemHealth Radiology Program

 N3683, N3684, N4093, N4453 N4725

-Vytra HMO and Vytra ASO plans cover radiology services for their members and are excluded from the EmblemHealth Radiology Program.
+Prior to January 1, 2016, Vytra HMO and Vytra ASO plans covered radiology services for their members and were excluded from the EmblemHealth Radiology Program.
 The terms of this coverage are described at the end of this chapter.
+Effective January 1, 2016, members with Vytra benefit plans or Vytra Premium Network are included in the EmblemHealth Radiology Program.

 Glossary terms found on this page: